SHIPPED

 Batch Processing & Test Suites

-Common scenarios where you may need to adjust:
+Common scenarios where you may need to increase the threshold:

 • Batch evaluation with a fixed template prompt across many inputs